eyucoli20/store-management-FE/README.md

 Once the containers are up and running, you can access the Store Management app by opening your web browser and visiting http://localhost:3000.

 ## For Login use defualt admin
+- For ADMIN
 - userName: john
+- password: 123456

+-For staff manager
+- userName: manager
+- password: 123456

+-For staff
+- userName: staff
 - password: 123456